B3x0r/Shopping-cart-AWS/README.md

 #### Support:

-Currently, I need support to get it working.
+I would just check the website version if you can't get a cloned version to work.

 #### Roadmap:
-Plan on getting it to work.
+I'd like the website to adjust to the screen size.

 #### License information: